mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 Null values can cause headaches wherever they appear.
 For example,
-suppose we want to find all the salinity measurements that weren't taken by Lake.
+suppose we want to find all the salinity measurements that were taken by people other than Lake.
 It's natural to write the query like this:

 ~~~ {.sql}